 Synthesis of metal complexes:

-A hot ethanol solution (25 ml) of ligand (2 molecules) and (25 ml) of metal nitric acid (1 mol) was added with constant stirring.
+A hot ethanol solution (25 mL) of ligand (2 molecules) and (25 ml) of metal nitric acid (1 mol) was added with constant stirring.
 The pH of the reaction mixture was set to 7-8, 10% alcohol ammonia solution was added, and the refluxed for about 3 hours.
 The precipitated solid metal complexes were filtered hot, washed with high-temperature ethanol, and dried over calcium chloride with a vacuum desiccators.
 (Yield: 73%)

 Physical Measurement:

 The IR spectra were recorded on FTIR (ATR)-BRUKER -TENSOR37 spectrometer using KBr pellets in the range of 4000-400 cm-1.
-1H- NMR Varian mercury 300MHZ spectra of ligand were measured in CDCl3 using TMS as an internal standard.
+1H- NMR Varian mercury 300MHz spectra of ligand were measured in CDCl3 using TMS as an internal standard.
 X-RD was recorded on BRUKER D8 Advance.
 TGA- DTA was recorded on Shimadzu.
 The carbon, hydrogen, and nitrogen contents were determined on the Elemental model vario EL-III.
 The UV-visible spectra of the complexes were recorded on model UV-1800, SHIMADZU spectrometer.
 The molar conductance of complexes was measured on an Elico CM 180 conductivity meter using 10-4 M solution in DMSO.
 Magnetic susceptibility measurements of the metal chelates were done on a Guoy balance at room temperature using Hg[Co(SCN)4] as a calibrate.

 Results And Discussion: